-I never considered myself a "history buff," but when I heard (thank you Twitter) that the Louisville Free Public Library recently posted all Courier Journal newspaper articles from 1830 to 1922, I'm embarrassed to admit I was a bit excited.
-Since Luckett & Farley was founded in Louisville in 1853, it was the perfect opportunity to find out more about our firm's history without spending a lifetime sifting through microfiche.
+When we heard that the Louisville Free Public Library recently posted all Courier Journal newspaper articles from 1830 to 1922 online, we realized it was the perfect opportunity to find out more about our firm's history.

-So here's a bit of what I found:
+So here's a bit of what we found:

 1. The very first (known) advertisement, announcing Rogers, Whitestone, & Co., Architects.
 The founders of Luckett & Farley.